Manage directory synchronization

 Delete all of the users and mail-enabled groups from the Active Directory domain that you want to delete.

-Force a directory synchronization to notify Windows Azure AD of the deletions in your local Active Directory.
+Force a directory synchronization to notify Azure AD of the deletions in your local Active Directory.

-Force a second directory synchronization to receive the confirmation of the deletions from Windows Azure AD.
+Force a second directory synchronization to receive the confirmation of the deletions from Azure AD.

 Properly decommission the Active Directory domain from the last domain controller in the domain to be deleted.

-Run the Windows Azure Active Directory Sync tool Configuration Wizard to update the Directory Sync tool, and then perform another sync.
+Run the Microsoft Azure Active Directory Sync tool Configuration Wizard to update the Directory Sync tool, and then perform another sync.
 This will be a full synchronization, so it may take some time.

 Check the Event Viewer to verify that the synchronization completed successfully.
 If the synchronization did not complete successfully, you must uninstall and then reinstall the Directory Sync tool.

-If you change the network proxy settings of the computer running the Directory Sync tool, you must run the Windows Azure Active Directory Sync tool Configuration Wizard again.
+If you change the network proxy settings of the computer running the Directory Sync tool, you must run the Microsoft Azure Active Directory Sync tool Configuration Wizard again.

 |The network proxy settings are found in Control Panel.|